-Especially after two years of not traveling as much, my kids start whining after about 14 minutes in the car.
+In my experience, young children start whining after about 14 minutes in the car.
 It’s really fun to listen to.

-Of course, if I come prepared with something to keep them busy, things are (a little) better.
+Of course, if I come prepared with something to keep them busy (you know, things like… kids travel games), things are (a little) better.
 We crowd-sourced some of the top travel games, toys, and activities to keep kids entertained on trips.
 (See also: Our Favorite Kids Media, because there is *no better time to throw out whatever screen time rules you usually follow than when you’re traveling.)

 A note: Everybody has different preferences here… Personally, I want to throw anything with lots of parts and pieces straight in the trash (because my kids would 100% drop them every 6 seconds and I would spend the entire car/plane/train ride picking said pieces off the ground), but some kids actually do really well with these activities.
+And keep in mind that it’s helpful to have some fun new games or activities that are also *small/easy to pack for your actual trip — even if you choose to skip them on the plane/car and pull them out for playtime at your destination.
 Hopefully there’s something for everyone here. 😉

 Quiet Toys for Driving and Airplane Travel